ximbi1/AOP-007/README.md

 - Concise console events: phases, intents, proposed/cancelled commands, strategy changes, stop/success recommendations.
 - Final summary remains as the authoritative report; events are informative, not reasoning dumps.
 - Sub-goals are announced with type and index (e.g., subobjetivo 2/2 - CREATE_ARTIFACT) to keep the flow traceable.
+- On successful completion, the CLI generates a human closing summary via a single LLM call (no internal terms, just what changed and why it matters).

+## Output log

+- All CLI output is mirrored to `outputlog.txt` in the current working directory.
+- The log includes `=== Cortex Agent Session Start ===` and `=== Cortex Agent Session End ===` markers.
+- Useful for traceability, debugging, and reviewing agent actions after the fact.

 ## Safety & behavioral tests